magento/devdocs/guides/v1.0/install-gde/install/install-cli-uninstall-mods.md

 Before you use this command, you must <a href="{{ site.gdeurl }}install-gde/install/install-cli-install.html">install the Magento software</a>.

 <h2 id="instgde-cli-uninst-mod-over">Overview of uninstalling modules</h2>
-This section discusses how to uninstall one or more modules, optionally including the modules' code from the file system, database schema, and database data.
+This section discusses how to uninstall one or more modules.
+During uninstallation, you can optionally remove the modules' code, database schema, and database data.
 You can create backups first so you can recover the data at a later time.

 You should uninstall a module only if you're certain you won't use it.
 Instead of uninstalling a module, you can disable it as discussed in <a href="{{ site.gdeurl }}install-gde/install/install-cli-subcommands-enable.html">Enable or disable modules</a>.